PoliticalGraveyard.com

 Female Politicians in Michigan, H

 Karen Sue Habermehl — of Michigan.
 Socialist.
-Candidate for Presidential Elector for Michigan.
+Workers World candidate for Presidential Elector for Michigan, 1980 (on behalf of Deirdre Griswold and Larry Holmes).
 Female.
 Still living as of 1980.

 Barbara Kloka Hackett (b.
 1928) — Born in Detroit, Wayne County, Mich., 1928.
 U.S. District Judge for the Eastern District of Michigan, 1986-97; took senior status 1997.
 Female.
 Still living as of 1997.